vladbv/daily-coding-problem/README.md

 Given two strings A and B, return whether or not A can be shifted some number of times to get B.

 For example, if A is abcde and B is cdeab, return true.
 If A is abc and B is acb, return false.
+<h2>Problem 67</h2>
+This problem was asked by Google.

+Given a string of parentheses, write a function to compute the minimum number of parentheses to be removed to make the string valid (i.e. each open parenthesis is eventually closed).

+For example, given the string "()())()", you should return 1.
+Given the string ")(", you should return 2, since we must remove all of them.